-The encoding of values of the GeneralString type (and all other restricted character string types defined by reference to the International Register of Coded Character Sets) shall generate escape sequences to designate and invoke a new register entry only when the register entry for the character is not currently designated as the G0, G1, G2, G3, C0, or C1 set.
-All designations and invocations shall be into the smallest numbered G or C set for which there is an escape sequence defined in the entry of the International Register of Coded Character Sets to be used with Escape Sequences.
+The encoding of values of the GeneralString type (and its subtypes) shall generate escape sequences to designate and invoke a new register entry only when the register entry for the character is different from that currently designated as G0, C0, or C1.
+All designations and invocations shall be into the G0 set or the C0 set.